mattbierner/blog.mattbierner.com/_posts/2015-01-19-stupid-template-tricks-snake.md

 ```

 # Game World
-That coves the basic types, so let's move on to implementing the game world.
+That covers the basic types, so let's move on to implementing the game world.
 The world is just a fixed size grid.
-The initial world has a single snake cell some where in it.
+The initial world has a single snake cell somewhere in it.
 A food cell will also be placed in the world, but this will be handled later.

 ```cpp
 constexpr const size_t worldSize = 10;